Freda Fiala

 ○ In February and March 2025, my ongoing work with OLFAC has taken me back to Taipei, where I spent time conducting archival research into camphor’s colonial histories.
 During this period, I was invited to give guest lectures at the National Taipei University of Arts (NTUA), Chulalongkorn University in Bangkok, and the University of Melbourne in Naarm/Melbourne.

 While in Melbourne, I attended the triennial Asia TOPA festival, which became the subject of a review I contributed to ARTFORUM, reflecting on the festival’s shifting curatorial landscape and its negotiations of regional specificity.
-This piece is available here.
+You can read my review here.

 ○ Last year, my participation in the writer’s residency of Kyoto Experiment was quite formative – an initiative organised by the Delegation of the European Union to Japan and operated by the Goethe-Institut Tokyo, with support from Kyoto Experiment and the Saison Foundation.
 The residency culminated in several outcomes: